AliceYu68/Tongjie-Yu.github.io/_portfolio/portfolio-3.md

 ---
 title: "APLUS"
 excerpt: "Our report focuses on a cloud computing service called APLUS. <br>
 As a start-up, APLUS has limited funding for cloud services.
-Cloud services, what we desperately need.<br>
+For cloud services, what we desperately need.<br>
 Therefore, APLUS needs cloud services that are reasonably priced and cost effective. <br>
 We conducted research and comparison, found that amazon website service is cheaper than Google cloud platform. <br>
 AWS and GCP have many common services, but they offer different pricing models for customers.<br>